charvijain12/Bharat-Intern-AI/Translator/README.md

 2. Run the main.py script: `python main.py`

 ## Contributing
-Contributions to the Resume Parser project are welcome.
+Contributions to the project are welcome.
 If you would like to contribute, please open an issue or pull request on the GitHub repository.

 ## License
 This project is licensed under the MIT License.
 See the `LICENSE` file for more details.